api3dao/vitepress-docs/docs/reference/dapis/understand/managed.md

 ## Update Process

-When a user places an order for a Managed service, the order will be created on-chain and the dAPI team will manually update the mapping for the dAPI to point to a particular `beaconSetId` with the requested deviation threshold and heartbeat.
+When a user places an order for a managed service, the order will be created on-chain and the dAPI team will update the mapping for the dAPI to point to a particular `beaconSetId` with the requested deviation threshold and heartbeat.
 The update process is currently manual and will be automated in the future.

 ::: info Note